 Last year, we had 2,912 visits from young people who had nowhere to call home.

 Donate today and change a young person's life for the better.
 Just £10 can pay for a homeless young person to have warm shower, a hot meal and clean clothes.

 Where we are

 Day centre entrance for young people

 You can find us just off Ship Street.
-We're in a little alley way called Lewis Buildings which is between a clothes shop and a cafe called The Trading Post.
+We're in a little alley way called Lewis Buildings which is between a clothes shop and The Trading Post cafe.
 Look for the sign on the street.

 Office entrance for visitors and deliveries